Gaelcholáiste Cholumba provides Primary School Students with the choice of :

 6.The afternoon activities for primary school students include swimming, soccer, tag rugby, hockey, rounders , badminton, volleyball, film, animation, arts & crafts and drama.

-7.These students experience Céilí, dancing and music on Tuesday and Thursday evenings between 7.30pm -9.00pm.
+7.These students experience Céilí, dancing and music on Thursday afternoons between 2:00 pm -3.00pm.

 8.The entire course culminates in students developing confidence in speaking Gaeilge in everyday situations and having confidence to write and listen to Gaeilge on the Irish radio stations.